-Tomorrow afternoon, we’ll go to the cemetery and walk slowly around our Sisters’ graves.
+In the afternoon of All Souls Day, we go to the cemetery and walk slowly around our Sisters’ graves.

-(The stone you see here is nestled amid our Sisters’ graves.
+(The stone you see above is nestled amid our Sisters’ graves.
 Saints Scholastica and Benedict grace one side of it, and the other holds the names of those Sisters who died and were buried in Nauvoo.)

 It’s a very prayerful and special time.
 Afterwards, we’ll pray to the Blessed Mother to watch over us.